sarahbellum/Canvas-Flowmap-Layer/README.md

 Symbol configurations are defined using property objects inspired by the [ArcGIS REST API renderer objects ](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Renderer_objects/02r30000019t000000/) specification.
 Simple, unique value, and class breaks are all supported but instead use canvas stroke and line style property names.

-The provided demo pages show some examples of these symbol configuration objects (see config.js files).
+The [custom symbology examples](#custom-symbology-examples) in the API documentation below provide a starting point on how some of these configuration objects should be structured.

 ## API

-This extends the ArcGIS API for JavaScript (v3.x) [esri/layers/GraphicsLayer](https://developers.arcgis.com/javascript/3/jsapi/graphicslayer-amd.html).
+This extends the ArcGIS API for JavaScript v3.x [esri/layers/GraphicsLayer](https://developers.arcgis.com/javascript/3/jsapi/graphicslayer-amd.html).
 All properties, methods, and events provided by the `GraphicsLayer` are available in the `CanvasFlowmapLayer`, with custom features described below.

 ### Constructor Summary